 As a means to support professional development for teachers and increased exposure to the parks in public schools, the National Park Service has developed the Teacher-Ranger-Teacher program.

-The Tuskegee Airmen National Historic Site is now accepting applications from teachers interested in a fun and challenging professional development opportunity as a Teacher Ranger Teacher (TRT) at the historic site in the summer of 2013.
+Per funds availability, the Tuskegee Airmen National Historic Site accepts applications annually from teachers interested in a fun and challenging professional development opportunity as a Teacher Ranger Teacher (TRT) at the historic site.
 The TRT program is a national program that links National Park Service sites to classrooms by bringing teachers into the parks to work during the summer.
 The program enables teachers to bring their classroom expertise to park programs.
 In return, teachers return to the classroom with a new set of experiences and appreciation for local resources to share with their students.

-The historic site is recruiting one (1) middle school level (6-8) grade teacher to:
+The historic site will be recruiting one (1) high school level (9-12) grade teacher to:

 TRT at a Glance

 The deadline for applications is May 31st.
 Applications accepted beginning in March each year.
 Contact the park for application information at 334-724-0922.

 Charles "Chief" Anderson taught primary flight trainig to cadets in both Tuskegee's Civilian Pilot Training Program and Tuskegee's (military) "experiment".